-Credit by Examination -If a Student Has Taken the Course/Subject (All Grade Levels)
+Credit by Examination -If a Student Has Taken the Course/Subject (Grades 6-12)

-A student who has previously taken a course or subject-but did not receive credit or a final grade for it-may, in circumstances determined by the principal or attendance committee, be permitted to earn credit or a final grade by passing an examination approved by the district's board of trustees on the essential knowledge and skills defined for that course or subject.
-Prior instruction may include, for example, incomplete coursework due to a failed course or excessive absences, homeschooling, or coursework by a student transferring from a nonaccredited school.
-The opportunity to take an examination to earn credit for a course or to be awarded a final grade in a subject after the student has had prior instruction is sometimes referred to as "credit recovery."
+A student who has previously taken a course or subject but did not receive credit or a final grade for it may, in circumstances determined by the principal or attendance committee, be permitted to earn credit or a final grade by passing an examination approved by the district's board of trustees on the essential knowledge and skills defined for that course or subject.

+Examples of prior instruction include incomplete coursework due to a failed course or excessive absences, homeschooling, or coursework by a student transferring from a nonaccredited school.
+The opportunity to earn credit by examination after the student has had prior instruction is sometimes referred to as "credit recovery."